Charles Kelman: As an ophthalmologist and surgeon

 Kelman named the procedure phacoemulsification, a technique that has become standard treatment for cataracts.
 With medical instrument manufacturer Cavitron (which was later acquired by Coopervision), he devised an ultrasonic surgical instrument with an aspiration and irrigation system.
-He began testing the procedure on animals in April 1966.
+The chief engineer for Cavitron on the phacoemulsification project, Anton Banko, wrote that the project began in February 1965, and contemporaneous records document that the first successful crystalline lens removals with phacoemulsification in any species took place in cats, and "were performed on March 23, and March 25 of this year 1966", although earlier attempts had been made.
 In 1967, Kelman secretly conducted his first surgery on a blind patient, awaiting enucleation, who volunteered knowing that the procedure would not bring back his vision.
 His first patient's eye became infected and was removed.
 However, he was successful on subsequent attempts.
-He had made further improvements on the instrument, increasing the vibration speed from 20,000 cycles per second to 40,000 cycles per second and creating a smaller hand instrument.
+The progress report from April 5, 1966 indicated that the original device operated at 25,000 cycles per second, and Kelman reported in a letter on Oct.
+31, 1966: "It has very recently become apparent that twenty-five thousand cycles at a stroke of 7/1000 of an inch has some tardive effects on the corneal endothelium and it will be necessary to construct other equipment which will function at a lower cycle."
+By March 1968, Kelman had created a smaller hand instrument.
 On July 25, 1967, Kelman and his co-inventor Anton Banko filed a patent application to register a phacoemulsification device for cataract surgery.
 Kelman began a novel business relationship with the manufacturer to produce the device.

 After publishing "Phaco-emulsification and Aspiration—A New Technique for Cataract Removal: A Preliminary Report" in the American Journal of Ophthalmology, he began teaching courses to surgeons interested in learning this new technique.
 One of his students was Eric Arnott, a British ophthalmologist who introduced the procedure to the UK.
 Kelman's developments allowed the incision necessary for ECCE to be reduced from 11–12 mm to 3 mm and minimized recovery time.
 This new surgery method removed the need for an extended hospital stay and made the surgery less painful.
 The technique and similar tools have also been adopted and used in neurosurgery to remove tumors from the brain and spinal cord, and subsequently ushered a trend of minimally-invasive outpatient surgical procedures.